BuhPoi/BuhPoi/README.md

 - 👋 Hi, I’m BuhPoi
 - 🎨 I'm a pixel artist and game developer
 - 🐧 Currently working on a 2D platformer about a penguin called Polar
-- 📧 Find me at @BuhPoi on Twitter and @BuhPoi#9334 on Discord
+- 📧 Contact me at @BuhPoi#9334 on Discord

 <!---
 BuhPoi/BuhPoi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.